-Risks and risk response activities will be monitored by the responsible Risk Owners and Local Management to ensure that significant risks remain within acceptable risk levels, that emerging risks are identified, and that risk response and control activities are effective and appropriate.
-The role of Group Internal Audit and the Audit Committee is to give reasonable assurance that management is monitoring and managing risks in accordance with established levels and this Policy.
+Risks and risk response activities will be monitored by the responsible Risk Owners and Local Management to ensure that significant risk remain within acceptable risk levels, that emerging risks are identified, and that risk response and control activities are effective and appropriate.
+Group Internal Audit and the Audit Committee role is to give reasonable assurance that management is monitoring and managing risks in accordance with established levels and this Policy.

-The Audit Committee shall conduct regular assessment of risk management processes to identify opportunities for improvement, risk management standards used in other organization to ensure our Policy reflect contemporary best practices, and performance measures with regards to risk management in company strategies and performance's operational plan.
+The Audit Committee shall conduct regular assessment of risk management processes to identify opportunities for improvement; risk management standards used in other organization to ensure our Policy reflect contemporary best practices; and performance measures with regards to risk management in company strategies and performance's operational plan.

-6.4 RISK MANAGEMENT REQUIREMENTS
+SECTION 10.
+RISK MANAGEMENT REQUIREMENTS

-- 6.4.1 The Local Management is accountable for managing risks and must maintain a risk register relating to material risk exposures of their Company; - 6.4.2 Risk registers should be based on the outcomes of thorough risk identification and assessment processes and in accordance with this Policy; - 6.4.3 Review of risk registers are to be conducted at least annually or depends on business requirements, and reporting and escalations should occur in accordance with this Policy; - 6.4.4 The Local Management should develop its own risk tolerance and submit to the Executive Management and the Risk Management Committee for approval. - 6.4.5 Any changes to the risk rating/scoring due to business nature/complexity are subject to the Board's approval.
+- 8.1 The Local Management is accountable for managing risks and must maintain a risk register relating to material risk exposures of their Company; - 8.2 Risk registers should be based on the outcomes of thorough risk identification and assessment processes and in accordance with this Policy; - 8.3 Review of risk registers are to be conducted at least annually or depends on business requirements, and reporting and escalations should occur in accordance with this Policy; - 8.4 The Local Management should develop its own risk tolerance and submit to the Executive Management and the Board for approval. - 8.5 Any changes to the risk rating/scoring due to business nature/complexity are subject to the Board's approval.

-6.5 ERM INTEGRATION
+SECTION 11.
+ERM INTEGRATION

 Risk management is part of the Group's strategy to promote accountability through good governance and robust business practices, which contributes to our strategic objective.
-In this regard, Local Management shall practice risk management into its governance, planning, reporting, performance review, and improvement processes.
+In this regard, Local Management shall practice into its governance, planning, reporting, performance review, and improvement processes.

-In order to integrate the ERM process in the Group business activities, the Executive Management requires that all reports communicated to them by Local Management, such as but not limited to the reports below, shall also contain summary results of ERM process in accordance with Section 4 of this Policy.
+In order to integrate the ERM process in the Group business activities, the Executive Management requires that all reports communicated to them by Local Management such as but not limited to the reports below, shall also contain summary results of ERM process in accordance with Section 9 of this Policy.